Adobe Inc.: End of Flash, security breach, and employee compensation class action (2010–2014)

 In January 2011, Adobe acquired DemDex, Inc. with the intent of adding DemDex's audience-optimization software to its online marketing suite.
 At Photoshop World 2011, Adobe unveiled a new mobile photo service.
-Carousel is a new application for iPhone, iPad, and Mac that uses Photoshop Lightroom technology for users to adjust and fine-tune images on all platforms.
-Carousel will also allow users to automatically sync, share and browse photos.
-The service was later renamed to "Adobe Revel".

-In October 2011, Adobe acquired Nitobi Software, the makers of the mobile application development framework PhoneGap.
+Carousel was a new application for iPhone, iPad, and Mac that used Photoshop Lightroom technology to allow users to adjust and fine-tune images on all platforms.
+Carousel also allowed users to automatically sync, share and browse photos.
+The service was later renamed "Adobe Revel".
+Later that same year in October, Adobe acquired Nitobi Software, the maker of the mobile application development framework PhoneGap.
 As part of the acquisition, the source code of PhoneGap was submitted to the Apache Foundation, where it became Apache Cordova.

 In November 2011, Adobe announced that they would cease development of Flash for mobile devices following version 11.1.
-Instead, it would focus on HTML 5 for mobile devices.
-In December 2011, Adobe announced that it entered into a definitive agreement to acquire privately held Efficient Frontier.
+Instead, it would focus on HTML5 for mobile devices.
+In December 2011, Adobe announced that it had entered into a definitive agreement to acquire privately held Efficient Frontier.
 In December 2012, Adobe opened a new 280000 sqft corporate campus in Lehi, Utah.

 In 2013, Adobe endured a major security breach.
-Vast portions of the source code for the company's software were stolen and posted online and over 150 million records of Adobe's customers have been made readily available for download.
-In 2012, about 40 million sets of payment card information were compromised by a hack of Adobe.
+Vast portions of the source code for the company's software were stolen and posted online and over 150 million records of Adobe's customers were made readily available for download.
+In 2012, about 40 million sets of payment card information were compromised by a hack at Adobe.

-A class-action lawsuit alleging that the company suppressed employee compensation was filed against Adobe, and three other Silicon Valley-based companies in a California federal district court in 2013.
-In May 2014, it was revealed the four companies, Adobe, Apple, Google, and Intel had reached agreement with the plaintiffs, 64,000 employees of the four companies, to pay a sum of $324.5 million to settle the suit.
+A class-action lawsuit alleging that the company suppressed employee compensation was filed against Adobe, and three other Silicon Valley–based companies in a California federal district court in 2013.
+In May 2014, it was revealed the four companies, Adobe, Apple, Google, and Intel had reached an agreement with the plaintiffs, 64,000 employees of the four companies, to pay a sum of $324.5 million to settle the suit.